Reading and Other Preparation

 - Aluminum block on top of a heating mantle.
 The pear-shaped flask fits nicely into one of the openings and the round-bottomed flask fits OK.
 Don't use your glass thermometer to monitor the temperature of the block ask they tend to break off ($$$): we have metal-dial thermometers that fit into a hole on the side of the block, but most of them don't work and serve largely as handles.
 Or, don't worry about monitoring the temperature--basically the reaction mixture has to boil, so just heat it to boiling and maintain.

 - Ceramic heating mantles (small size only) with sand or just air heat (which seems like it won’t work, but does).

-- Remove the boiling chips before you add the acid as it's easier to remove them from a liquid than a mixture of liquid and a lot of solid.
+- Remove the boiling chips (boiling stick chopstick method, forceps or decanting the solution away from the chips) before you add the acid as it's easier to remove them from a liquid than a mixture of liquid and a lot of solid.

 - Transfer the reaction mixture to a small beaker before you add the sulfuric acid (second paragraph on page 12) as it nice to have a larger container and makes it easier to remove the solid that's obtained.
 A volume of 0.5 mL is 8-10 drops from one of the Pasteur pipets if you want to estimate the volume that way.